MSc Accounting and Finance

 How you'll be assessed

-The course uses a range of assessment methods including case study evaluation, time constrained assignments, reflective writing, research-based papers, presentations and group work.
+The MSc Accounting and Finance uses a range of assessment methods including case study evaluation, time constrained assignments, reflective writing, research-based papers, presentations and group work.

 We have also introduced assessments that will enhance your digital literacy capabilities, such as reporting via video and presenting data using infographics.